-These things aren't required but are nice to have:
+These things aren't required but are nice to have.
+[Use the most current versions of content from books.](#)

 Monster Manual.
 While the statistics for most monsters can be found here, special monsters created specifically for a given season's published adventure are found in that product.
 As a general rule, official D&D Adventurers League adventures contain the stat blocks for all monsters featured.